Refer a friend - They receive 20% & You receive 650 denarii points - A Win-Win!

 We recommend something as thin as 2mm or the sweet spot of 3-4mm which is thick enough to do the job without being cumbersome.

-If you’re having this issue, something you could check is your grip.
+If you’re having this issue with guitar picks, something you could check is your grip.

 Maybe you aren’t gripping the pick enough and it keeps sliding around.